A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: PDL and its Extensions

 \subsection{A New Logic: \texorpdfstring{$\UCPDLp$}{UCPDL⁺}}

 We will now define a new kind of "program" which enables testing for conjunction of first-order atoms on arbitrary "$\Rels$-structures".
-Such atoms may in turn be "programs".

-\AP Concretely, we call an ``""atom""'' to either (a) an expression of the form $\pi(x,x')$, where $\pi$ is a {\CPDLp} "program" and $x,x' \in \Vars$, or (b) an expression $R(x_1, \dotsc, x_n)$, for $R\in\Rels$, where $\arity(R)=n>2$ and $x_1, \dotsc, x_n \in \Vars$.
+Such atoms may in turn be "programs". \AP Concretely, we call an ``""atom""'' to either (a) an expression of the form $\pi(x,x')$, where $\pi$ is a {\CPDLp} "program" and $x,x' \in \Vars$, or (b) an expression $R(x_1, \dotsc, x_n)$, for $R\in\Rels$, where $\arity(R)=n$, $n>2$, and $x_1, \dotsc, x_n \in \Vars$.
 We will denote by ""p-atom"" (for `\underline{p}rogram') and ""r-atom"" (for `\underline{r}elation') the "atoms" of the first (a) and second (b) kind, respectively.

-\AP For an "atom" $\tau(x_1, \dotsc, x_n)$ we define $\intro*\vars(\tau(x_1, \dotsc, x_n)) \eqdef \set{x_1, \dotsc, x_n}$, and for a set of "atoms" $C$ we define $\intro*\vars(C) \eqdef \bigcup_{A \in C} \vars(A)$.
+\AP For an "atom" $\tau(x_1, \dotsc, x_n)$ we define $\intro*\vars(\tau(x_1, \dotsc, x_n)) \eqdef \set{x_1, \dotsc, x_n}$, and for a set of "atoms" $C$ we define $\reintro*\vars(C) \eqdef \bigcup_{A \in C} \vars(A)$.

 We define $\intro*\CPDLp$ as an extension of $\CPDL$ allowing also "programs" of the form